jwd2a/justindav.is/_posts/2017/2017-09-28-the-magic-of-low-fidelity.md

 mistake (as a function of time) is a good metric for seeing how efficient you are at getting to the right solution.

-Next time you need to build sometime, stop and take it to a whiteboard, and see if that's enough.
+Next time you need to build something, stop and take it to a whiteboard, and see if that's enough.
 I bet you'll be surprised.

 [sunkcost]: https://youarenotsosmart.com/2011/03/25/the-sunk-cost-fallacy/